shreyaghose/ml_piped/example_pipelines/measurement_bias/example-0-explanation.md

-# Understanding Inherited Bias in Data Pipelines
+# Understanding Measurement Bias in Data Pipelines

 In machine learning data pipelines, it's crucial to manage measurement bias effectively.
 Measurement bias occurs when the approach used to collect or record data introduces systematic errors, leading to inaccuracies and potential distortions in the model's performance.
 This bias can stem from various sources, such as inconsistent data granularity, varying data quality across groups, or simplified classification tasks.
 In this guide, we will explain the impact of measurement bias, how it manifests, and practical steps to mitigate it.

-## The Problem: Inherited Bias
+## The Problem: Measurement Bias

 Measurement bias arises when the methods or tools used to measure or collect data lead to inaccuracies.
 This can include: